 Fault-Based Divorce is quite different, as the filing spouse must prove that he or she is innocent of wrongdoing and that the other spouse is at fault for adultery, endangerment, desertion, imprisonment for at least two years, or indignities to the other spouse.
-Fault-Based divorce in Montgomery County usually requires a hearing in front of a judge.
+This divorce process usually requires a hearing in front of a judge.

 The Complaint must be “served” on the other spouse.
 Service is a term that has special legal meaning as described in the PA Rules of Civil Procedure.
 Usually, your spouse is served by either the sheriff or another adult either by hand, by leaving a copy with an adult at your spouse’s residence, or to a person in charge at your spouse’s office or place of business.
 Another common method is for service by sending the Divorce Complaint to your spouse’s last known address by both regular and certified U.S. mail.
 The rules permit other methods of service.

 Divorce lawyers know the process and the law better than anyone.
 Divorce is a life altering event and people have one chance to do it right.
-Hiring a lawyer will help ensure that you are making the right decisions about divorce related matters such as child custody, division of property, and other financial matters such as child support, spousal support and alimony.
-They can also help you with other common questions that may arise such as:
+Hiring a divorce lawyer will help ensure that you are making the right decisions about divorce related matters such as child custody, division of property, and other financial matters such as child support, spousal support and alimony.
+Divorce lawyers can help you with other common questions that may arise such as:

 - Can I force my spouse to leave the marital residence?